Skip to main content

 10. Arguments in favour of declaring Bitcoin to be harām / impermissible

-11. Counter-arguments for the impermissibility of Bitcoin
+11. Counter-arguments against the impermissibility of Bitcoin

 12. Succession of Crypto-assets: Challenges and Solutions